mockoon/mockoon.com/content/docs/latest/logging-and-recording/requests-logging.md

 ```

 > ⚠️ Enabling this option will generate a lot of logs and can quickly fill up your disk space.
 Use it with caution.

+> 🔏 Our logging system will automatically anonymize any credentials present in the `Authorization` or `Proxy-Authorization` headers.